Here's why shades of gray mean so much to TV image quality

 That's the idea anyway.
 It's not perfectly simple, largely because not all TVs can actually produce the 1,000 nits -- and in some cases up to 4,000 -- required by the content.
 If a TV can't produce the required amount of light, it will either re-map it (compressing down, essentially), or clip it off altogether.
 To put it another way, the TV would act as a low doorway, and any tall people going through would either get smushed down so they fit, or they'd get their heads chopped off.
 Neither change is great and both are permanent.

 Notice how there are three individual lights in the left image in the photo above, but a single blob of light on the right.
-This is an example of incorrect HDR processing.
-Neither projector can create the required nits, but one is at least showing you what's there.
-The other is clipping it, effectively lopping it off.
+This is an example of different approaches to HDR processing.
+Neither projector can create the required nits, but the one on the left one is showing you the full highlight detail while sacrificing brightness.
+The other is clipping it the detail, effectively lopping it off, but creating a brighter highlight.

 While not perfect, HDR's EOTF is a better way to produce content for TVs.
 How well lower-cost TVs handle HDR content they can't physically show will be a big factor in their overall performance.
 The image above, with the two projectors side-by-side, is a good example.
 Neither can fully produce the brightness required of the HDR content, but one is doing a much better job fooling you into thinking it can.